I Ching Oracle Result: Transformation from Hexagram 22 with Changing Lines 1, 5 to Hexagram 53

 English Translation:

 "Development.
-Like a woman given in marriage—progress unfolds through proper sequence.
-Good fortune.
-It is beneficial to remain steadily aligned."
+Like a woman given in marriage, progress unfolds through proper sequence.
+Favorable outcome.
+It is favorable to remain correctly aligned."

 The image of marriage emphasizes a process that must unfold in correct order, with each stage establishing the next.
 Nothing meaningful is achieved through haste; alignment with timing and structure is essential.